Trade/other name(s): Dilaudid, Dilaudid HP, Exalgo

 - Slow heart rate

 - Decreased sexual interest

 - Bowel rupture due to constipation*

-- Death due to overdose, slow/shallow breathing, bowel rupture, or other*
+- Death due to overdose, low blood pressure, slow/shallow breathing, bowel rupture, drug interaction, or other causes*

 *See “Precautions” section for more detailed information.

 There are some other side effects not listed above that can also occur in some patients.
 Tell your doctor or nurse if you develop these or any other problems.

 Disclaimer: This information does not cover all possible uses, actions, precautions, side effects, or interactions.
 It is not intended as medical advice, and should not be relied upon as a substitute for talking with your doctor, who is familiar with your medical needs.